Why the same fix never works for everyone

 Conclusion

 Brain fog is not a character flaw.
 It is not a sign that you need to try harder.
-Brain fog is your brain’s way of signaling that something needs attention – and the signal is specific.
+Brain fog is your brain’s way of signaling that something needs attention, and the signal is specific.
 Once you stop treating brain fog as a generic symptom and start treating it as diagnostic information, suddenly you have actual solutions.

 The Brain Fog Resolution Model works because it does not assume your fog is like everyone else’s fog.
 Brain fog causes and solutions are matched through a decision framework that walks you through the specific pattern of your experience, connects that pattern to an underlying mechanism, and points you toward interventions proven to work for that mechanism.
+The Resolution Model is one of the mechanism-matching diagnostic frameworks we publish at Goals and Progress, and it reflects the editorial principle that drives our wellbeing cluster: a generic answer is rarely the right answer when the underlying biology is multi-causal.

 Your fog is different from your coworker’s fog.
 Your solutions will not be the same.
 The fastest path to clarity is diagnosis first, intervention second.